garrandall/popular-music-data/tracks/confessions-of-a-broken-heart--daughter-to-father--lindsay-lohan.md

 One who would never
 Never leave me alone to pick up the pieces
 A daddy to hold me
-That’s what I needed
+That 's what I needed
-So why’d you have to go?
+So why 'd you have to go?
-Why’d you have to go?
+Why 'd you have to go?
-Why’d you have to go?
+Why 'd you have to go?

 Daughter to father
 Daughter to father
-I don’t know you
+I don 't know you
 But I still want to
 Daughter to father
 Daughter to father